-I recently graduated with highest honors from Texas A&M University and received a B.S. in Forestry and Ecological Restoration.
+I graduated with highest honors from Texas A&M University and received a B.S. in Forestry and Ecological Restoration.
 While in college, I worked for three years as a tutor for the A&M Athletics Department, tutoring in multiple math subjects, biology, chemistry, ecology, botany, history, English, and forestry.
 I spent one semester working in the writing lab, helping students write and edit their essays.
-I also worked as a teaching assistant for a year, creating my own lectures and exams while also leading experiments for classes of up to 15 students at a time.
+I also worked as a teaching assistant for two years, creating my own lectures and exams while leading lab experiments for classes of up to 15 students at a time.

 High School English